CesiumGS/3d-tiles/extensions/3DTILES_content_conditional/README.md

 ```
 The `uri` of an item in the `conditionalContents` array is resolved relative to the conditional content JSON file.

+The conditional content JSON files should use the `.json` extension and the [application/json](https://www.iana.org/assignments/media-types/application/json) Media Type.

 ### Top-level Extension Object